Go back to all articles

-Comparative load testing of a DBMS for SAP BW in retail
+Comparative Load Testing of a DBMS for SAP BW in Retail

 Our customer, a regular PFLB client and one of the largest retail chains, uses the SAP BW platform to perform this analysis.
 A few years ago, they decided to make it more efficient by selecting the fastest database management system (DBMS).